skezle/skezle.github.io/index.md

 ## News

+* I'm reviewer for IJCAI 2020.
-* I'm presenting my work Indian Buffet Neural Networks for Continual Learning at the Bayesian Deep Learning workshop at Neurips 2019 in Vancouver.
-Link coming soon.
+* I'm presenting my work [Indian Buffet Neural Networks for Continual Learning](http://bayesiandeeplearning.org/2019/papers/63.pdf) at the
+Bayesian Deep Learning workshop at Neurips 2019 in Vancouver.
 * I was selected to attend MLSS Moscow in September 2019.

 ## Working papers

+* My work on [Hierarchical Indian Buffet Neural Networks for Bayesian Continual Learning](https://arxiv.org/abs/1912.02290) is on arXiv.
 * Our work on [Practical Bayesian Neural Networks via Adaptive Subgradient Optimization Methods](https://arxiv.org/pdf/1811.03679.pdf) is available on the arXiv.